kaedeng/SpringAlgobowl25/tests/readme.md

+# Test specific info

+Autograder needs to generate a file from the main function CLA will be something like this

+'''
+python autograder.py tests/one.test
+'''

+This will then (probably) run the main function in our code, which will (hopefully) generate a file, and then the autograder will read that file, perhaps "tests/one.out."
+Ill try adding something that will allow us to keep the output, but I think I will delete after parsing.

 # Input format
 The first line of the input file contains two positive integers separated by a single space, R and C, indicating the number of rows and columns in the puzzle. <br>
 ie. 3 4